Ian84Be/wordup/wordgame/README.md

 - CLEAR BOARD >> Clear all activeTiles from the GameBoard

 ## Scoring
+- RULES >> The first player must cover one or more of the four central squares
 - RULES >> All tiles played on a turn must form part of one continuous line of tiles vertical or horizontal
 - RULES >> Words built with no stacked letters score two points per tile
 - RULES >> 2 bonus for using "Qu" in a word with no stacked letters